Javelin1991/CZ3006_Net_Centric_Computing/README.md

 **Assignment 2** : Implemented an "online fruit shop" website that utilizes ``Web client-side programming`` techniques and ``Web server-side programming`` techniques.

+Refer to ``Coursework Assignment 1 and Assignment 2 Reports`` for more details.

 ## Knowledge Accquired includes: